 Save More Money.
 This is where budgeting comes into play.
 Maybe after creating a budget you find that you typically have money at the end of the month, but because it is just sitting in your checking account you spend it.

 In this case, set up an automatic transfer from your checking account to your savings account.
 This ensures you are saving money and not spending it.
-I use Capital One 360 and love it.
-Right now, if you open a savings account with $250 they will give you $25.
+I use CIT Bank for my savings and love it.
+They consistently offer the highest yields in the country.

 In addition to the point above, you can make saving money a mindless task.
 By this I mean open a free account with Qapital.
 They will round up your spending to the nearest dollar and transfer that amount to a savings account from your checking account.
 Before you know it, you will have a nice stash of extra money to put towards an IRA account.
 Right now, you can get $5 just for signing up.